Carnitine, Acylcarnitines and β-Oxidation of Fatty Acids

 5. Peroxisomal β-Oxidation in Animals

-To complete the picture, some β-oxidation of fatty acids occurs in peroxisomes in animals, and this is believed to be most active for very-long-chain (>C22), methyl-branched and dicarboxylic fatty acids.
+To complete the picture, some β-oxidation of fatty acids occurs in peroxisomes in animals, and this is believed to be most active for very-long-chain (>C24), methyl-branched and dicarboxylic fatty acids, some of which cannot be degraded in mitochondria.
 Despite similarities in the reactions, mitochondria and peroxisomes have different catalytic proteins and electron transport chains, and the orientations of metabolites relative to the enzymes differ; the reaction is not coupled to ATP synthesis.
-For example, acyl-CoA oxidase, the first enzyme in peroxisome β-oxidation transfers hydrogen to oxygen to produce H2O2 while carrying out a dehydrogenation reaction to produce the first α,β-unsaturated intermediate, trans-2-enoyl-CoA.
-A multi-functional protein (D-BP), which may contain a cis-3,trans-2-enoyl-CoA epimerase, carries out the next two steps of hydration (enoyl-CoA hydratase) then dehydrogenation (β-hydroxyacyl-CoA dehydrogenase) to produce a 3-keto intermediate.
-Finally, a β‑ketothiolase (with a CoA-acyltransferase) generates acetyl CoA and a new acyl-CoA two atoms shorter, which continues through the cycle as far as octanoate, which can then be subjected to mitochondrial β-oxidation.
+For example, acyl-CoA oxidase (three isoforms - ACOX1, 2 and 3), the first enzyme in peroxisome β‑oxidation transfers hydrogen to oxygen to produce H2O2 while carrying out a dehydrogenation reaction to produce the first α,β-unsaturated intermediate, trans-2-enoyl-CoA. i.e., molecular oxygen is the electron donor rather than the electron transfer flavoprotein.
+Two bi-functional proteins (DBP and LBP (dicarboxylic acids only)), which may contain cis-3,trans-2-enoyl-CoA epimerases, carry out the next two steps of hydration (enoyl-CoA hydratase) then dehydrogenation (β‑hydroxyacyl-CoA dehydrogenase) to produce 3-keto intermediates.
+Finally, two β‑ketothiolase (with a CoA-acyltransferase) generates acetyl CoA and a new acyl-CoA two atoms shorter, which continues through the cycle as far as octanoate, which can then be subjected to mitochondrial β-oxidation.

 6. Carnitine, β-Oxidation and Health